DreymaR/BigBagKbdTrixPKL/Layouts/Gralmak/README.md

 <br>

 > - I wanted to make a Graphite-Gallium variant with traditional symbol/punctuation placements.
-> - Thus came about the Gralmak variant that's easily ergo modified like, e.g., Colemak-CAWS.
+> - Thus came about the Gralmak layout that's easily ergo modified like, e.g., Colemak-CAWS.
 > - Like most other layouts (and Graphite-HB), I didn't want to change the Shift states of keys.
-> - Like the [Gallium][GalPKL] and [Colemak(-Sym)][CmkPKL] layouts, I want J in the middle and a symbol (Quote) on pinky.
+> - Like the Gallium and Colemak(-Sym) layouts, I want J in the middle and a symbol on pinky.
 > - I decided to have the apostrophe/quote in the letter block by default, as I like that a lot.
 > - I also brought Z back to its familiar spot where QWERTY and Colemak has it.
-> - The name is a play on Graphite-Gallium-Colemak, and our quest for the mythical "Holy Grail" of layouts!
+> - The name is a play on [Graphite][GraPKL]-[Gallium][GalPKL]-[Colemak][CmkPKL], and our quest for the mythical "Holy Grail" of layouts.
 <br>

 #### Gralmak on an ortho keyboard